pireddag/formatRef/README.md

 the reference obtained with the macro `<formatRef|lab>` looks like `equation (<reference|lab>)`

 The labels must be assigned according to the format codes so that the macros have an effect.
-If no format code matches, the macro at the moment returns an empty string.
-The plan is to get in this case as return
+If no format code matches, the macro at the moment returns
 `<reference|lab>`
+but it does not distingusih between the no-atch and a match that returns a string of zreo length.
-maybe with a switch that chooses between `<reference|lab>` (as default perhaps) and nothing.
+In addition to the distinction, it could be nice to have a switch that chooses between `<reference|lab>` (as default perhaps) and nothing.

 The .pdf file shows how the TeXmacs files look like after the Scheme functions have been loaded and the TeXmacs macros executed.